🇨🇳 Qianfan (Thousand Sails)

 How does Qianfan compare to Starlink?

-Starlink has a huge lead — 10,400+ operational satellites at ~550km — while Qianfan has around 200 of a planned 15,000, flying higher in polar orbit at roughly 1,000km.
+Starlink has a huge lead — more than 10,000 operational satellites at 550km — while Qianfan has 238 of a planned 15,000, flying higher in near-polar orbit at roughly 800km.
 Qianfan launches batches of about 18 on expendable Long March rockets, versus Starlink's larger batches on reusable Falcon 9.
 Qianfan's early satellites are also markedly brighter, raising astronomy concerns that SpaceX has spent years trying to mitigate with darkening treatments.

 Why are astronomers concerned about Qianfan?